krizzdewizz/saeubere-deinen-weg/README-en.md

 Only **if** a person turns to us and our campaign are we happy to answer their questions.
 We invite the person to our party.
+We have flyers/information material for you.
 We also have free travel ashtrays with us.

+# Travel ashtray

+We present our range of travel ashtrays to interested parties.

-However, these should not be provided with any logo or "moral statement".
+Travel ashtrays should not be branded with any logo or "moral statement".

 There should be many variants/sizes.
 Not just one model.

 The smokers should be happy to carry it with them.

-We have flyers/information material with us.
+# Arguments with interested parties

+These arguments could be presented:

+Argument:

+"That doesn't make any sense.
+There are so many.
+You'll never finish it."

+Answer:

+Tell them the following dialogue:

+> Says one to the other: "What was your name again?"
+>
+> Says the other: "I'm sure I've already told you that at least a thousand times!"
+>
+> "I can't remember every name"

+Argument:

+"I could get infected or hurt myself if I touch garbage with my bare hands."

+Answer:

+Tell them that a lot of people these days feel that today's generation is "too soft", should "eat more dirt", have developed all sorts of allergies, such as being disgusted with the paint on their hands.
+You didn't die from it either.

+All friendly and with a wink.
+The answers should never be didactic.

 # Action in everyday life